wg-osr/walkerga.github.io/class/mu_wizard2.md

 </details>

 <details markdown="1">
 <summary><b>30.
-Grimoire of the Fey</b></summary>
+Tattered Tome</b></summary>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Overly intricate cover of vines and leaves.
-Musical.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Seems the posession of an unfortunate adventuring wizard.*
-- You are immune to being charmed, except by people who know your real name.
+- You can lick an object to know if it is magical.
-- Each time you study this book, invent a one-sentence fact about yourself.
-It becomes true, but only in the fey world, as interpreted by the wicked referee.
+- Each time you study this book, you learn the location of a dungeon.
-- Roll 1D4, you gain the following spell: 1.
-[Fey Ring](/2020/11/13/fey-ring/), 2.
-[Mirror Road](/2020/11/13/mirror-road/), 3.
-[Gleam](/2020/11/12/gleam/), 4.
-[Speak with Birds](/2020/11/13/speak-with-birds/)
+- Learn a [random spell](/list/spells).
+You can only learn 3 spells from this book.
 </details>